Petra Tóvizi

-Petra Anita Füzi-Tóvizi (born 15 March 1999) is a Hungarian handballer for Debreceni VSC and the Hungary national team.
+Petra Anita Tóvizi (born 15 March 1999) is a Hungarian handballer for Debreceni VSC and the Hungary national team.

 She debuted in the national team on 22 November 2018 against Norway.

 She represented Hungary at four European Championship (2018, 2020, 2022, 2024) tournaments, and three World Championship (2019, 2021, 2023) tournaments.
 She also participated in the Paris Summer Olympics in 2024, where the team finished at 6th place.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.